mbridak/WinterFieldDayLogger/README.md

 ## Changes since last release

+WFDA preferres `DG` as the mode indicator for digital.

 Changed the RAC sections for 2023.
 Thanks for the heads up WB8ERJ!

 Added a group contact aggregation server.
 So multiple clients can participate in